hibeekaey/open-source-project-generator/DISTRIBUTION.md

 # Distribution Guide

-This document describes the distribution and release process for the Open Source Template Generator.
+This document describes the distribution and release process for the Open Source Project Generator.

 ## Overview